algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ## 1. Introduction

 Welcome to the **fifth** project of this year, the project **bubble intermarché**.
-This project is **a commission** from [Intermarché](https://www.intermarche.com/accueil), a french grocerie store brand, especially the intermarché from *Saint-Remy-de-Provence*.
+This project is **a commission** from [Intermarché](https://www.intermarche.com/accueil), a french grocerie store brand, especially the intermarché from *Saint-Rémy-de-Provence*.

-The purpose of this project is to develop a **working web interface** using the no-code engine **bubble** showing the possible combination between wines and cheeses.The target users include:
+The purpose of this project is to develop a **working  interface** using the no-code engine **bubble** showing the possible combination between wines and cheeses.The target users include:

 - Tourist and users who want to learn more about the french gastronomic culture.

 ### 1.1 Objectives

 Saint-Rémy-de-Provence is a highly **touristic** area in France.
-The local Intermarché supermarket asked us to develop a **functional web interface** that could **showcase possible wine and cheese pairings**, based on both their current stock and traditional French gastronomy.
+The local Intermarché supermarket asked us to develop a **functional  interface** that could **showcase possible wine and cheese pairings**, based on both their current stock and traditional French gastronomy.
 The goal was to make these pairings more accessible to people around the world, with a special focus on the many tourists visiting the region.
 The application will be able to **associate**, using a **custom database**, the different **wine and cheese combinations** with aswell, **dishes recommendations** (e.g Boeuf bourguignion for the Red wine).
 The team will focus on creating an **user intuitive interface** so everybody, even tourrist who are not trained in computer science, can understand it fully and use it in its proper way.